 |Our e-mail addresses are spelled out here in a way designed to trick spam-bots.
 You are smarter than they are so of course you know how to return the address to a usable format.|

 I have created a new e-mail address that I think will be easier for people to use because they won't have to spell my impossible last name.
-From now on, let's use this as the preferred address:

 I now have a a Facebook presence, though I think I am the last woman in America to do so.
 You can find me at

 if you wish to be friends, my Facebook id is

 If you just search for Kate Winslow, there are quite a few of us but I am listed as having gone to school at UHUH which is an inside joke that by happenstance makes me easier to find.

 Jack will answer your DIY questions and discuss professional help for your machine if you contact him at this new e-mail address: newaskjack at gmail dot com.
 This is written here in a spam-resistant format.
 Return it to a normal e-mail format to use.
 He answers every question.
 They are answered in the order in which they arrive.
 Sometimes he has to ponder his response and collect info to give you meaningful help so his replies may not be instantaneous but he does get to them all as quickly as possible.
 If you think yours was lost, do get in touch again.
 It's possible that it truly went astray.